Origin and History

 Ordonnance flags: white cross carrying the golden motto “Fidelitate & honore” on its horizontal and vertical branches; each canton consisted of 5 flames (black, yellow, red, yellow, black).

-Bunel, Arnaud: Vexillologie militaire européenne] - Régiment de Vigier (Suisse)
+Bunel, Arnaud: Vexillologie militaire européenne - Régiment de Vigier (Suisse) (a website who has unfortunately disappeared from the web)

 Menguy, Patrice: Les Sujets du Bien Aimé (a website who has unfortunately disappeared from the web)